amarini3722/engr3/README.md

 ### Wiring
 [tinkercad.com](https://www.tinkercad.com/learn/circuits).
 If you can't find the particular part you need, get creative, and just drop a note into the circuit diagram, explaining.
 For example, I use an Arduino Uno to represent my Circuitpython device but write a note saying which board I'm actually using.

+### Reflection
+This assignment was the hardest wiring assignment but the easiest coding assignment.
+My code was a total of 6 lines and took maybe 5 minutes to figure out and write.
+The wireing took my a while to do thought and was dangerous, as I learned when checking Jai's.